Grape Jelly and Chili Sauce Meatballs are a delicious appetizer made easy with slow cooking in a crockpot.

 This is one of those recipes where the effort is so minor and the cooking so easy, that you will naturally wonder…could they really be any good?
 And the answer is yes, yes they are!

 Over a period of several years, it was not only commonplace for Sherry to bring ‘her meatballs’ but it was almost insisted.
-And luckily she complied.
-They are easy so I would too; who doesn’t want to make something easy to share that everyone loves?
+Luckily she complied.
+They are easy so I would have done the same; who doesn’t want to make something easy to share that everyone loves?

 I’ll be sharing that version soon too but first, her recipe took me way back in time to this recipe for Grape Jelly and Chili Sauce Meatballs that are made in a Crockpot.
 I admit, I have not made them in years and that’s just wrong.
 Don’t we all need those quick and dirty AND delicious dishes in our repertoire?